This Navy SEAL-Inspired Home Gym Delivers Huge Gains in a Small Package

-Who It’s For: Anyone who is looking for a way to stay active.
-The TRX Home2 is an easy way to work every muscle in your body.
-It forces your body to work harder — thanks to its gravity-based bodyweight training.
+Who It’s For: Anyone looking for a way to stay active.
+The TRX Home2 is an efficient way to work every muscle in your body.
+It forces your body to work harder, thanks to its gravity-based bodyweight training.
 Since the TRX suspends your body in the air, your core is continuously firing.
 Pro athletes use it, but the workout is easy to adapt to any fitness level.

 Watch Out For: If you’ve never used a TRX system before, I’d recommend checking out the ‘Find a Gym or Coach’ section in the app.
 While there are videos to accompany every single workout, feet placement and body alignment aren’t a major focus.
 It can be an intimidating tool to use at home without any human instruction, so to ensure you’re executing each move correctly, I recommend seeking out a coach as a beginner.
 A trainer can also help with modifications in case you have any injuries.
 One simple modification is to move closer or farther away from the anchor point.

-Review: I’ve used TRX straps in classes at Equinox, Orangetheory, Flex and Exceed Physical Culture in New York, so I’m familiar with how to use them.
-But the straps have always been set up for me, so finding a spot to hook them up was a little intimidating.
+Review: I’ve used TRX straps in classes at Equinox, Orangetheory, Flex and Exceed Physical Culture in New York, so I’m familiar with how they work.
+But the straps have always been already set up for me, and finding a spot to hook them up myself was a little intimidating.
 It sat in a box for a while next to my bed because I wasn’t quite sure what to anchor it to, which in hindsight is silly — a door is the most accessible starting point.

 The pamphlet in the box also includes step-by-step instructions for the seven basic movements that are repeated in a variety of ways throughout each of the workouts: Push, Pull, Plank, Rotate, Hinge, Lunge and Squat.
 The directions explain exactly where the straps should be, foot placement, how far to bend or lower, and where to keep your gaze.
 If you dedicate time to walk through the instructions, you’ll feel confident with any move.
 I breezed over this, simply because I’ve worked out on the TRX before, but for beginners, this is incredibly useful.

 If you’ve used TRX before, or use it in a gym setting regularly, you can likely make up your workouts (rows, push-ups, plank holds, etc.).
-But if you’re looking for something a little different, the app is a great way to mix it up.
+But if you’re looking for ideas, the app is a great way to mix it up.
 I was never bored of the workouts, thanks to six categories of activity (functional training, flexibility, cycling, high intensity, running and suspension workouts).
-The app also gives you the ability to schedule a workout.
-I loved that you could select a plan for the month and the app will remind you when it’s time to break a sweat.
-Classes range from six to 50-minutes.
+The app also gives you the ability to schedule workouts, which range from 6 to 50 minutes.
+I loved that you could select a plan for the month and have the app remind you when it’s time to break a sweat.

-Verdict: This workout is all bodyweight, and is adjustable with a step forward or backward.
+Verdict: The TRX workouts are all bodyweight driven, and you can adjust the resistance with a step forward or backward.
 There’s no limit to how much you can challenge yourself, and thanks to a simple setup and ease of use, there are hardly any downsides.
 As someone who has been trying to lift weights and build strength more often, this is just the tool I needed.
 The variety of workouts in the app goes beyond suspension training with access to top trainers and athletes in their respective fields.

 What Others Are Saying: